 Absolutely no littering on the course.
 Littering on course will result in disqualification.
 It is vital we leave the forest as we found it.

-The Hellhole Gravel Grind is being held under a special use permit issued by the Francis Marion National Forest.
+The Hellhole Gravel Grind held under a special use permit issued by the Francis Marion National Forest.